 - Vary the heat with more chili powder or dried chili flakes.

 - Use a homemade tomato sauce if you prefer.

-- The vegetarian Bolognese is quite thick, especially the next day.
-Feel free to add another 1/2-1 cup of tomato sauce or 1/2 cup broth or broth to make it saucier.
+- The vegetarian Bolognese sauce is quite thick, especially the next day.
+Feel free to add another 1/2-1 cup of tomato sauce or 1/2 cup broth or water to make it saucier.

 - Leave out the carrots and celery.
 Less chopping.

 - Use jarred or frozen cubes of garlic instead of chopping fresh garlic.